'Minor art' and major questions

 Sunday, February 05, 2017 at 4:30 PM

-Sir Arthur Benton volume 2: Wannsee, 1942, by Stéphane Perger (illustrator) and Tarek (screenwriter), 2005, private collection of Tarek.
+Sir Arthur Benton tome 2: Wannsee, 1942, by Stéphane Perger (illustrator) and Tarek (screenwriter), 2005, private collection of Tarek.

-Since the 1960s, comic strips have gained significant recognition among institutions, whether museums or academies.
-It has however long been classified in the category of «bad genres», like science fiction and thriller.
+Since the 1960s, comics have gained significant recognition among institutions, whether museums or academies.
+Yet it has long been classified as a 'bad genre', like science fiction and thrillers.
 How did the comic strip pass from the status of 'popular' if not 'vulgar' literature to that of 9th art?
 Did she have to go through it so that the Holocaust could be addressed in her pages?

-In the presence of Jean-Paul Gabilliet, professor, Bordeaux-Montaigne university, Jean-Pierre Mercier, historian, scientific advisor at the Cité internationale de la bande dessinée et de l'image, and Didier Pasamonik, exhibition curator.
+In the presence of Jean-Paul Gabilliet, professor at the University of Bordeaux-Montaigne, Jean-Pierre Mercier, historian and scientific advisor to the Cité internationale de la bande dessinée et de l'image, and Didier Pasamonik, curator of the exhibition.

 Hosted by Jérôme Dupuis, journalist at L'Express.